 Visible Consequences

 Climate change manifests in various ways, impacting ecosystems, weather patterns, and sea levels.
-Some visible consequences include
+Some of the visible consequences include:

 Impact on Ecosystems and Biodiversity